mysociety/fixmystreet/running/admin_manual.md

       **Reports**, search for it, and changing its state to *hidden*.
     </p>
     <p>
-      It’s generally a good idea to also let the user who reported the problem know this has been done.
+      It's generally a good idea to also let the user who reported the problem know this has been done.
     </p>
   </dd>